 Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 4e.
-Exercise sound judgment and ethical professional behavior: Non-verbal communication InTASC 9(n) CAEP 1.4 Resident frequently exhibits non-verbal cues (body language, facial expressions, use of communication tools, etc.) that indicates (s)he struggles with information or frequently uses non-verbal cues indicating a negativity.
-Resident is often not receptive to feedback or fails at attempts to improve.
-Resident sometimes exhibits non-verbal cues (body language, facial expressions, use of communication tools, etc.).
+Exercise sound judgment and ethical professional behavior: Non-verbal communication InTASC 9(n) CAEP 1.4 • Actively works to In Field Exemplars: Resident sometimes exhibits non- verbal cues (body language, facial expressions, use of communication tools, etc.).
 Resident is receptive to feedback but may need help and support to make improvements.
 Resident frequently exhibits non-verbal cues (body language, facial expressions, use of communication tools, etc.) that indicates (s)he is positively receiving information and uses these same non-verbal skills in discussions.
 May be minor errors that are self-corrected.
 Resident is receptive to feedback and independently makes improvements.
-Resident consistently exhibits non-verbal cues (body language, facial expressions, use of communication tools, etc.) that indicate (s)he is positively receiving information and uses these same non-verbal skills in discussions.
+4ibitsResident consistently exhibits non-verbal cues (body language, facial expressions, use of communication tools, etc.) that indicate (s)he is positively receiving information and uses these same non-verbal skills in discussions.
 In addition, Resident actively strives to foster a culture of sensitive communication in his or her school or class.
-Resident actively strives to foster a culture of sensitive non-verbal communication in his or her school or class and is involved in helping others improve their nonverbal communication.
-Actively listens w tentive listening 5.
+Resident makes no errors.
+In addition, Resident actively strives to foster a culture of sensitive non-verbal communication in his or her school or class and is involved in helping others improve their nonverbal communication.nd ethical ethical ethical tata. tata. tethical lata. tethical lata. tethical lata. tethical ethical lata. tethical ethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata. tethical lata.and ethical lata. tethical lotsResident understands and consistently adheres to ethical guidelines dealing with confidentiality of student information and ethical guidelines affecting Demonstrates approprDemonstrates appropr 5.
 Demonstrate fairness in promoting social justice, treating students fairly, maintaining confidentiality, and assessment: Resident is unaware of or ignores legal and ethical guidelines dealing with confidentiality of student information, including data.
 Does not treat student information and data responsibly.
 Resident is developing a knowledge of legal and ethical guidelines dealing with confidentiality of student information, including data; may not always apply this knowledge and may violate confidentiality when dealing with student information and data.
 Accepts feedback but may need help and support to make corrections.
 Resident understands and consistently adheres to ethical guidelines dealing with confidentiality of student information, including data.
-May inadvertently violate confidentiality but accepts feedback and independently corrects behavior.
-Resident understands and consistently adheres to ethical guidelines dealing with confidentiality of student information and data.
-In addition, Resident seeks to stay abreast of changes in legal and ethical guidelines affecting his/her professional practice and reports breaches of which he/she becomes aware to the appropriate authority.
+May inadvertently violate confidentiality but accepts feedback and independently corrects behavior. consistently adheres to ethical guidelines dealing with confidentiality of student information and data.
+In addition, Resident seeks to stay abreast of changes in legal and ethical guidelines affecting his/her professional practice and reports breaches of which he/she becomes aware to the appropriate